Never buy a hotel without a good representations and warranties agreement

 - A demand guarantee to avoid the risk of discussion, a bank guarantee, a guarantee granted by the seller's parent company, or - the most frequent, in practice - the holding in escrow of a proportion of the sales price on the lawyer's CARPA account.

 - A tangible warranty from the guarantor: the guarantor can assign, as security, a proportion of the sales price to the buyer, or offer a hypothec or collateral (less frequent, in practice).

 - A deferral of the payment of part of the sales price, or the retention of sums left in a partner's current account (sellers are wary of such practices, and these remain rare).

 This bitter negotiation is one of the most strained moments in the discussions, as it is up to the prospective buyer to prove the risk they incur and the extent of the warranty they are seeking from the seller.

 To sum up

-The buyer also often requires that payment of the GAP amount be guaranteed by the seller.
-This guarantee amount can be negotiated at around 5 to 10% of the sales price.
+The buyer also often requires that payment of the guarantee amount be guaranteed by the seller.
+This amount can be negotiated at around 5 to 10% of the sales price.